 Surrounded by the vibrant outdoor playground of the Sonoran Desert, adventurous travelers can kayak calm rivers, paddleboard across remote canyon lakes, or cycle scenic byways to their heart’s (and quad’s) content.
 Entertaining the whole family?
 Mesa has that too.
 Escape the heat with cool waterparks and pools, or kick back and take in the sights from the basket of a hot air balloon.

-After an unusually rainy winter, San Diego is flourishing with wild flowers.
+After an unusually rainy winter, San Diego is flourishing with wildflowers.
 Skip the heavily traveled hiking staples like Potato Chip Rock and Cowles Mountain and drive a little further to Borrego Hot Springs—an area known for colorful spring blooms even in dry years.
-For a closer destination, day trip to Julian for a quant mountain town vibe with plenty of trails and tasty wineries.
+For a closer destination, make a day trip to Julian for a quant mountain town vibe with plenty of trails and tasty wineries.

 Outdoorsy’s travel report* found that the median RV rental price for travelers during Memorial Day Weekend is around $136/night with a median trip length of 4 days.
 The earlier you book, of course, the better deals you’ll find.

-*Methodology: Outdoorsy’s Memorial Day Weekend travel report is based off bookings from Outdoorsy’s online/mobile platform for the upcoming holiday weekend.
+*Methodology: Outdoorsy’s Memorial Day Weekend travel report is based off bookings from Outdoorsy’s online/mobile platform for the upcoming holiday weekend in 2019.